inmanta/inmanta-core/docs/install/1-install-server.rst

 PostgreSQL 10 can be installed by following the `installation guide <https://www.postgresql.org/download/>`_ for your platform.

-If you are in the process of migrating an existing Inmanta server from MongoDB to PosgreSQL, you can use the following database migration procedure: :ref:`Migrate from MongoDB to PostgreSQL<migrate-to-postgresql>`.

 .. _install-step-3:

 Step 3: Setup a PostgreSQL database for the Inmanta server